 Ask yourself “What are the COSTS of staying in this toxic environment?”
 Is it your physical or mental health that will suffer long term?
 Your self-worth?
 Your motivation?
 Consider what you will have to endure, sacrifice, settle for and accept if you continue working in this environment.
 Then ask yourself “What are the BENEFITS of staying in this job?”
 Career progression?
 Financial freedom?
 Friendships?
 Consider what you will miss out on or give up if you decide to leave.

 Above all, set aside the emotion and get logical for a while as you asses the reality of the situation.
 Be brutal, just like this colleague.
-Seriously consider the pros and cons of all options for dealing with this person.
+In short, you seriously need to consider the pros and cons of all options for dealing with this person.
 Work out what’s required to make your decision.
-Discuss it with friends or family and get professional support on board if you need it.
+Discuss it with friends or family and finally, get professional support on board if you need it.

 And, as always, if you need support, I’m here for you. x